Jwayland/finhub/README.md

 ## `pOpt`

-**Description:** Optimizing portfolios with historical tickers using adjustable timeframes.
+**Description:** Optimizing portfolios with historical tickers using adjustable time-frames.
 The franchise function is called `pOpt` and it contains the following parameters:

 * `hist_ret_start` - Historic start date
 * `hist_ret_end` - Historic End Date